stavkl/linguistics-for-nlp/_posts/2020-09-21-What-should-have-been-a-poster-at-ISCOL.md

 The means: fine-tuning Multilingual BERT<br>
 ### The challenge(s) with POS-tagging in Hebrew
 This section only deals with the challenges in POS-tagging Hebrew, and in another post I'll review the challenges of processing non-concatenative morphology in general.
-In NLP, a word is
-In English, each word (i.e. space-delimited sequence of characters) has a single, simple POS tag.
+In NLP, a word is a sequence of characters, separated by a space In English, each word (i.e. space-delimited sequence of characters) has a single, simple POS tag.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExODY0NjY1MywtMTIzOTAxMzg1LC03Nj
+eyJoaXN0b3J5IjpbLTIyODM4NDI2MywtMTIzOTAxMzg1LC03Nj
 k5ODMyNTEsMTQ2NzE1Njg0OSwtMTYxOTE2Njk1LDEwOTY3Mjkz
 MTYsMTk4NTI2NDE4OV19
 -->